-It's especially important to make sure poultry, pork, burgers and sausages are cooked all the way through.
+It's important to make sure poultry, pork, burgers and sausages are cooked all the way through.
 If there's any pink meat or the juices have any pink or red in them, germs could be lurking.
-So stop them.

 Some meat, such as steaks and joints of beef or lamb, can be served rare as long as the outside has been properly cooked.

-- keep it at the right temperature (between 0°C and 5°C)
+- keep food at the right temperature (between 0°C and 5°C)

 - keep the fridge door closed as much as possible

 - wait for food to cool down before you put it in the fridge